Friday, January 17, 2025

 • Henri as Rubens portrayed him:

-"Henri IV holds himself badly!" cried my eight-year-old on seeing this work.
+"Henri IV holds himself badly!" my eight-year-old cried out on seeing this work.

 The best military leader of his day, he spent 40 years in army camps.
-He never took a bath, rarely shaved and thought stinking the mark of a viril gentleman accustomed to combat, far superior to the well-turned-out but tame bourgeois.
+He never took a bath, rarely shaved and thought that stinking marked a viril gentleman accustomed to combat, far superior to the well-turned-out but tame bourgeois.

 When dining with the queen, he would spatter soup on her ruff.
 "Sorry, darling," he'd say, and spatter her again.
 Yet his love letters to his girlfriends — he is said to have fathered 53 bastards — are masterpieces of style.